Joseph “Gordo” Sanders Jr.

 Keys to Success

 THROUGHOUT THE TEST

-- The instructor will be using a written Plan of Action to organize the practical test.
+- The FAA Examiner will be using a written Plan of Action to organize the practical test.

-- The instructor will be taking notes for the debrief, and to ensure check was conducted per my checklist.
+- The Examiner will be taking notes for the debrief, and to ensure check was conducted per his checklist.